-The Wigner Laser and Spectroscopy Center was awarded the title of being one of the TOP50 research infrastructures in Hungary.
+The Wigner Laser and Spectroscopy Centre was awarded the title of being one of the TOP50 research infrastructures in Hungary.
 Since 2021 when this happened, laser laboratories at our institute have been living up to the high expectations demanded by such a distinction.
-The Center provides external partners with stateof-the-art femtosecond laser, ultrafast science and spectroscopy equipment in Budapest.
-These partners include international academic research institutes, European industrial actors such as Layertec GmbH and several Hungarian universities, as well.
+The Centre provides external partners with stateof-the-art femtosecond laser, ultrafast science and spectroscopy equipment in Budapest.
+These partners include international academic research institutes.
+European industrial actors such as LAYERTEC GmbH and several Hungarian universities as well.
 With several infrastructural developments realized in these laboratories since 2012, we offer a unique combination of equipment for photonics ("the science of light") and its broad applications in physics, chemistry and biology.
-More detailed descriptions of the areas of life and physical sciences covered can be found in the Photonics section of this document.

-More information: https://wigner.hu/lasercenter/
+More detailed description of the areas of life and physical sciences covered can be found in the Photonics section of this document.
+More information: https://wigner.hu/lasercenter/ recent years they also have acted as user groups with several successful proposals.
+Joint research topics include research in ultrafast nanooptics and plasmonics, coordinated by Péter Dombi.
+Development of novel time-resolved spectroscopic methods such as femtosecond stimulated Raman spectroscopy (FSRS) is pursued by Miklós Veres with several user experiments at ELI-ALPS.
+György Vankó and his group performs innovative transient spectroscopy experiments on various functional molecules (light-harvesting molecules and switchable molecular complexes) both with the ELI-ALPS facility in Szeged and the ELI-Beamlines facility in the Czech Republic.
+The particle acceleration group has been using the ELI-ALPS facility for their positive ion and neutral particle acceleration experiments with high-intensity lasers.
+Last but not least, the Nanoplasmonic Laser Fusion Laboratory is performing fusion experiments as a user group at the ELI-ALPS facility using its SYLOS laser with higher intensity and shorter pulses than the Hydra laser available for this purpose at HUN-REN Wigner RCP.
+European Organization for Nuclear Research (CERN):

 Scientific Cooperations and Industrial Relations

 - Large-scale International Cooperations

-- Supporting the Scientific Community Data Repository Platform
+- Supporting the Scientific

+Community Data Repository

+Platform

 - Industrial Collaboration

+Large-scale International Cooperations

+Extreme Light Infrastructure (ELI):